SecretLab MAGNUS Metal Desk review: the world's best gaming desk

 Ok, let's get down to brass tacks.
 When you order a SecretLab MAGNUS Metal Desk you better be prepared to receive one serious package.
 In fact, you probably won't have received a gaming-related package (gaming chairs included) that is as big or heavy as the MAGNUS, and that comes from the fact that this gaming table is made, pretty much entirely, out of metal.

-Stainless steel is laced throughout the MAGNUS, and that includes its table top, which arrives as one uninterrupted piece of metal.
+Stainless steel is laced throughout the MAGNUS, and that includes its one-piece table top.
 We'll get to more details about this later, but straight off the bat it means that the total weight of the package is very, very heavy and in fact (as SecretLab clearly notes on the box and in the MAGNUS' instructions) needs two people to lift and position.

 Due to this, after assisting the delivery driver in bringing the MAGNUS into my garage, as my study/gaming room is based on the first floor of my home, I then opened the box and took up its various components one by one.
 When it came to the desk top, though, I asked my partner to help as that thing is heavy.